Systematic Analysis of Experiment Precision Measures and Methods for Experiments Comparison: Results

-Fig.~\ref{fig:upsilon_bar_vs_no_bias_prob} presents the results of fitting the Li2020 model to simulated experiments with varying no bias probability ($p$) and uncertainty ($\sigma$).
+Fig.~\ref{fig:upsilon_bar_vs_no_bias_prob} presents the results of fitting the Li2020 model to the simulated experiments.
 The fitting is repeated 200 times for each data generator configuration (i.e., a fixed value of no bias probability and a fixed value of uncertainty).
 For each simulated experiment, we estimate subject inconsistency $\upsilon$ for each subject.
 Then, we take the average estimated subject inconsistency in the scope of a single experiment and denote it as $\ell$.
 Finally, we average the $\ell$ measure over 200 data generator runs (for a given data generator configuration).
 Fig.~\ref{fig:upsilon_bar_vs_no_bias_prob} also shows the mean confidence interval (computed over 200 runs per data generator configuration).
 In general, the $\ell$ measure seems to work properly.
-As we can see, changing uncertainty translates to changes in the $\ell$ measure.
-The higher the uncertainty $\sigma$, the higher the mean estimated subject inconsistency $\ell$.
+Changing the uncertainty results in changes in the measure $\ell$.
+The higher the uncertainty $\sigma$, the higher the value of $\ell$.
 This is a positive feature of the $\ell$ measure.
-Please also note that, similarly to the $g$ measure, the estimation of the $\ell$ measure is more precise for low uncertainty than it is for high uncertainty (cf. confidence interval width).
-Contrary to the $g$ and $a$ measures, the $\ell$ measure is generally \textit{not} sensitive to changes in bias probability ($1-p$).
+Note that, similarly to the $g$ measure, the estimation of the $\ell$ measure is more precise for low uncertainty than for high uncertainty (cf. confidence interval width).
+Unlike the $g$ and $a$ measures, the $\ell$ measure is generally \textit{not} sensitive to changes in bias probability.
 This is also a positive feature of the $\ell$ measure.
-Importantly, this feature has a special meaning, since it is directly in line with our definition of experiment precision (cf. Sec.~\ref{ssec:notion_of_experiment_precision}).
+Furthermore, this feature has a special meaning, since it is directly in line with our definition of experiment precision.
 More generally, the $\ell$ measure is the only measure that closely follows our definition of experiment precision.
-We can thus expect the $\ell$ measure to perform well as an experiment precision estimator.
+Thus, we expect the $\ell$ measure to perform well as an experiment precision estimator.